curtisackland/4483-game/README.md

 Audio:
 - Guns and many different interactions have different audio cues
 - Music throughout the game: in the main menu, ingame, boss music, and victory music
+- Enemies make different sounds like idle, and attacking noises

 ## How to Install